emmt/TiPi/info/tpp.md

 ## Loops

-A distinctive feature of `tpp` is to provide loops.
-Loops may be embedded in other loops to an arbitrarily level.
+A distinctive feature of `tpp` is to provide loops which may be embedded in other loops to an arbitrarily level.
 There are two kinds of loops: `for`-loops and `while`-loops.